maryambiibii/100DaysOfCode/Day1/README.md

 I have covered:

 Variables in python
-String Manipulation
+,String Manipulation
-Input and Print Functions
+,Input and Print Functions
 - Variable Naming Rules

 Choose those name of variables that make our code readable e.g city_name